Extending global-local view alignment for self-supervised learning with remote sensing imagery: Methodology

-Our work is mainly based on a contrastive self-supervised model DINO, which has been applied to both natural and remote sensing imagery \cite{caron2021emerging,wang2022selfSAR,wang2022ssl4eo}.
-We aim to learn useful, transferable features for remote sensing imagery by exploring positive temporal contrastive self-supervised model DINO-TP (\cref{section:dino-tp}) and introducing a self-supervised learning method DINO-MC (\cref{section:dino-mc}).
-In addition, we also experiment with the feature extraction ability of different backbones in SSL.
+Our work is mainly based on a contrastive SSL model named DINO, which has been applied into both natural and remote sensing imagery tasks \cite{caron2021emerging,wang2022selfSAR,wang2023ssl4eo}.
+We aim to learn useful, transferable features for remote sensing imagery by exploring positive temporal contrastive SSL model DINO-TP (\cref{section:dino-tp}) and contrastive SSL model with multi-sized crops DINO-MC (\cref{section:dino-mc}).
+In addition, we experiment with the feature extraction ability of different backbones in SSL.